COPtoLON/KB/Career/Interview.md

 You use the read command or the open command, from there you will have to properly interpret the file\
 either with .readlines() or something else

-## How would you improve your code?
-- "What can be done better for the home work task?"
-- "Can you explain why you code like this?"
-- "What is efficiency of selected algorithms"

 - "What is a smart pointer?"
 A smart pointer is a variable, that automatically deletes itself, when it is no longer needed\
 like an integer, that is no longer needed for a calculation\